Report on Neighborhood Home Values, February 2017

 Buying a LUXURY HOME in San

-and above are designated (somewhat arbitrarily) as luxury home sales.
+and above constitute about 10% of sales and, for the purposes of this report, are designated as luxury home sales.
 What you

 get in different neighborhoods for your millions of dollars will vary widely.
 Views